 It's also very quotable because what they're sharing feels so personal and unique.
 They explain that in the beginning, they focused on creative long-term marketing plays:

-“This content didn't immediately bring us more business, but we did have lots of qualitative evidence that it was working.
+“This content marketing strategy didn't immediately bring us more business, but we did have lots of qualitative evidence that it was working.
 For one, our team loved the videos and shared them with their friends and family.
 We also started getting effusive feedback from customers and our audience asking us to cover more topics.”

 The reader feels like they're going on a journey with Wistia as they rise, fall, and get back up again.
-It's excellently narrated “founder content” and inspirational—the way thought leadership should strive to be.
+It's excellently narrated “founder content” and inspirational—the way thought leadership articles should strive to be.

 You may know Velocity Partners from their viral Slideshare, “Crap: the single biggest threat to B2B content marketing.”
 After publishing this piece about how superfluous, filler content is inundating the web and explaining how to do better than that, they did a follow-up piece about it going viral.